mozilla/experimenter-docs/docs/deep-dives/desktop/desktop-pref-experiments.md

 Unlike Normandy, Nimbus cannot set arbitrary preferences; instead, the preferences that may be set are determined by the feature manifest.

-Each variable in a Nimbus feature can set a single pref.
-Integer, string, and boolean typed variables are supported but JSON variables are not supported.
-If you want to set a JSON value to a pref, a string variable should be used and experiments should set the value to a JSON string.
+Each variable in a Nimbus feature can set a single pref of any type.

+NB: Support for JSON variables was added in Firefox 126.
+The value of the pref will be `JSON.stringify(value)`.

 ## Example Feature